March 23, 2025

 • Each PVC associated with the candidate is updated with the new version

-• Operator performs a delta recovery on the candidate
+• Operator performs an in place upgrade on the candidate

 When using rolling upgrades, performing the operation one pod at a time, risk is limited in the event of an issue, and can be rolled back.
 A rolling upgrade requires the least network and compute overhead, so will affect client operation less.